-Movie Buzz Listening Activity Preparation:
+Movie Buzz ESL Activity Preparation:

 Prepare a scene or a number of scenes from a movie or TV drama that the students would be interested in.
 Ideally, find something with lots of dialog so you have more material to make questions for.

-Movie Buzz Listening Activity Guidelines:
+Movie Buzz ESL Activity Guidelines:

 At the beginning of class, talk a little bit about what they are about to watch.
 Highlight the main characters in the scene, discuss their background and intent in the scene etc. Students can discuss what they know about the movie or drama in groups as well.

-Next, depending on the length of the clip, you may want to play it in short 30-second increments instead of playing the whole scene or clip from beginning to end.
+Next, depending on the length of the clip, you may want to play it in short 30-second increments instead of playing the whole scene at once.
 If it is short enough, it may be appropriate to simply play the whole scene then move on to the question and answer tasks.

 Unpause the video and have the class watch the rest of the scene.
 Tell them to take notes if it helps them remember some of the information from the scene or anything that is said by the characters.

 When the scene has ended, stop the video and put the class into teams.
 You could put them into teams at the start of the class, but that is up to you.

-Students will be awarded points for every correct answer.
-If any team “BUZZES” and says an answer that is incorrect, then deduct a point or give another team a chance to answer the question.
+Award points for every correct answer.
+If any team “BUZZES” and says an answer that is incorrect, deduct a point or give another team a chance to answer the question.

 Follow-Up ESL Activities: